 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Condotta’s pick: DE Yetur Gross-Matos, Penn State.

 Comment: No one reading this far needs reminding that the Seahawks need help with their pass rush.
 Gross-Matos has emerged as a really popular choice for the Seahawks in mock drafts, which means it probably won’t happen (or Seattle will just trade down).
-Still, he makes a ton of sense for Seattle to consider, on paper a prototype pass rusher off the edge who wowed on the big state last year when he had two sacks and 3.5 tackles-for-a-loss in Penn State’s close loss at Ohio State.
+Still, he makes a ton of sense for Seattle to consider, on paper a prototype pass-rusher off the edge who wowed on the big stage last year when he had two sacks and 3.5 tackles-for-loss in Penn State’s close loss at Ohio State.

-Calkins pick: LB Zack Baun, Wisconsin
+Calkins’ pick: LB Zack Baun, Wisconsin.

-Comment: Baun had 12.5 sacks and 19.5 tackles for a loss last season with the Badgers.
+Comment: Baun had 12.5 sacks and 19.5 tackles for loss last season with the Badgers.
 He should help contribute to an organization that prides itself on D.

 Stone’s pick: DE Marlon Davidson, Auburn.